romnn/microgpusim/WIP.md

 - TODO:

+  - overall correlation plots revamped
+  - interesting questions: how much time do we save with mem only and with exec driven?
+  - compare speed of native, accelsim, serial, mem only, exec driven

+  - DONE: validation plots with/without: top legend, bottom ticks

-  - rerun all the benchmarks
+  - rerun all the benchmarks for parallel table

   - make the basic plots look good for pascal pchase and write it down
   - run the same for older fermi or maxwell gpu on das5 and write it down